sairaorgb/obsidianNotes/flutter/Flutter/Widgets/Inherited widget.md

 - `context` is used in traversing the widget tree.
 -  static method inside inherited widget returns the object of inherited class.
+- element of inherited widget stores the info about widgets that registered a dependency.